-Sara is based in London on a Tier 1 Visa endorsed by Arts Council England and she is the director of Wookey Works, an organisation offering creative services in collaboration with cultural organisations, educational institutions and government agencies.
+Sara is the director of Wookey Works, an organisation offering creative services in collaboration with cultural organisations, educational institutions and government agencies.
 She has worked with Yvonne Rainer since 2010 and is a certified teacher Rainer’s seminal dance work “Trio A” (1966) and other repertoire.

 Parallel to her creative and professional practice Sara speaks and writes on issues of economy, labor and value in the arts and consults on public engagement with a concern for preservation of and sustainability in dance.
 Sara serves on the Board of Governors for the Northern School of Contemporary Dance and the Independent Dance Committee at Equity.